Leadenhall Street: North side

-6-8 Bishopsgate - this site, which includes the former 150 Leadenhall Street, will be a 50-storey mixed-use tower designed by WilkinsonEyre, originally known as “Prussian Blue”.
-The design comprises a series of stacked blocks, differentiated by variations in glazing and aluminium fins, and by cantilevering the upper block.
-The corner building will be an 11-storey stone-clad block with deeply recessed openings.
+8 Bishopsgate – a 50-storey mixed-use tower designed by WilkinsonEyre and built during 2019-22.
+It is known as "the Jenga" because the design comprises a series of stacked blocks, differentiated by variations in glazing and aluminium fins, and by cantilevering the upper block.
+The corner building that faces Leadenhall Street is an 11-storey stone-clad block with deeply recessed openings.